Open-Scholarship-Strategy/site/index.md

 Additional key aspects include:

-* Making the process behind research should be as transparent as possible, and as closed as necessary (for example, in order to protect sensitive data).
+* Making the process behind research should be *as transparent as possible, and as closed as necessary* (for example, in order to protect sensitive data).

 * Reproducibility ([Leek and Peng, 2015](https://doi.org/10.1073/pnas.1421412111); [Patil et al., 2016](https://doi.org/10.1101/066803)), enhanced by increased transparency of research processes themselves, and not just outputs.

  * Includes core aspects such as open methodologies, access to research tools for open work, as well as more transparent research workflows around preprints and open peer review.

- * This can help to resolve ongoing reproducibility crises in medicine, psychology, economics, and sociology.
+ * This can help to resolve ongoing "reproducibility crises" in medicine, psychology, economics, and sociology.

  * Researchers should aim to automatically generate the results in a research paper through appropriately documented data and code.
 A range of Web 2.0 tools now exist to make this as simple as possible.